ssvaidyanathan/apigee-nodejs-app-engine/README.md

 For example, run the following curl command `curl -i https://{org}-{env}.apigee.net/iap-aware`, it should show ```x-var-foo: bar, x-var-abc: xyz``` which are set in the policy

+### apigee-access modeule

+- If your NodeJS proxy uses apigee-access node_module, you can set all the flow variables as custom headers (like mentioned above).
+Use the Key Value Map policy and Cache policies to populate customer headers and pass that to the Apigee Target (which is the App Engine in this case).
+- App Engine can use the custom headers for its internal business logic.
+This would be the best approach to re-write the NodeJS code using apigee-access to App Engine